 Camtasia vs. OBS Studio: Key Features

-Camtasia and OBS Studio are excellent for recording your screen.
+Camtasia and OBS Studio are excellent for recording your screen with webcam.
 The former is more user-friendly and supports advanced editing.
 However, the latter makes up for the absence of editing features in the streaming and media source department.
 Here are more details.

 Camtasia